 This therapy may also be used to help control pain and bleeding when a cure is no longer possible.

 Finding and treating precancerous tissue in the cervix is the best way to prevent cervical cancer.
-Talk to your doctor about when you should have pelvic exams and Pap tests done.
+Talk to your doctor about when you should have Pap tests done.
 Another good approach is to reduce your risk of exposure to the HPV virus.
 There are currently two methods to do this:

 Safe sexual practice—Limit the number of sexual partners and use latex condoms.